microsoft/AzureSuperpowers/README.md

 9. Azure DevOps Build
 10. Azure DevOps Release

-#### While prerequisites are pretty minimal, to get the most out of the course it will be helpful if you have already had some experience with the following
+#### While prerequisites are minimal, to get the most out of the course it will be helpful if you have already had some experience with the following
 *	How to login to an Azure subscription using Azure PowerShell
 *	Deploying resources into Azure using ARM templates
 *	Azure Resource Group planning and design